Azure/azure-sdk-for-java/sdk/communication/azure-communication-callautomation/swagger/README.md

     from: ContinuousDtmfRecognitionRequest
     to: ContinuousDtmfRecognitionRequestInternal
 - rename-model:
-    from: TranscriptionConfiguration
+    from: SendDtmfTonesResult
-    to: TranscriptionConfigurationInternal
+    to: SendDtmfTonesResultInternal
 - rename-model:
-    from: StartTranscriptionRequest
+    from: SendDtmfTonesRequest
-    to: StartTranscriptionRequestInternal
+    to: SendDtmfTonesRequestInternal
 - rename-model:
-    from: StopTranscriptionRequest
-    to: StopTranscriptionRequestInternal
-- rename-model:
-    from: UpdateTranscriptionRequest
-    to: UpdateTranscriptionRequestInternal
-- rename-model:
-    from: StartDialogRequest
+    from: RecordingStorageKind
-    to: StartDialogRequestInternal
+    to: RecordingStorageType

 # Remove models
 - remove-model: AddParticipantFailed